Mike Stern

-Mike Stern (born January 10, 1953) is an American jazz guitarist.
+Mike Stern (born Michael Sedgwick, January 10, 1953) is an American jazz guitarist.
 After playing with Blood, Sweat & Tears, he worked with drummer Billy Cobham, then with trumpeter Miles Davis from 1981 to 1983 and again in 1985.
-He then began a solo career, releasing more than twenty albums.
+He then began a solo career, releasing more than 20 albums.

 Stern was named Best Jazz Guitarist of 1993 by Guitar Player magazine.
 At the Festival International de Jazz de Montréal in June 2007, he was given the Miles Davis Award, which was created to recognize internationally acclaimed jazz artists whose work has contributed significantly to the renewal of the genre.
-In 2009 Stern was listed on Down Beats list of 75 best jazz guitarists of all time.
+In 2009, Stern was listed on Down Beats list of 75 best jazz guitarists of all time.
 He received Guitar Player magazine's Certified Legend Award on January 21, 2012.

 Personal life

 Stern was born Michael Sedgwick in Boston, Massachusetts, the son of Helen Stern (née Helen Phillips Burroughs), a sculptor and art patron, and Henry Dwight Sedgwick V. His adoptive stepfather was Philip M. Stern, the son of businessman Edgar B. Stern Sr. His half-sister is actress Kyra Sedgwick.
 Stern is married to guitarist and vocalist Leni Stern.